Shear viscosity at finite magnetic field for graphene, non-relativistic and ultra-relativistic cases: Results

-Above approximation calculations in Eqs.~\eqref{NRHD_eB} \eqref{GHD_eB}, and \eqref{URHD_eB} demonstrate $\frac{eB}{T^2}\approx10^8$ (NRHD), $10^6$ (GHD) and $10$ (URHD) are the position for getting maximum Hall viscosity, which are little shifted in actual plot in Fig.~(\ref{fig:eta_hall}).
-There are two sources of reason for this deviation.
-One is for the difference between interpreting Eq.~(\ref{eta_series}) and result generating Eq.~(\ref{int_four}).
-Another is the difference between $\mu \rightarrow 0$ approximation of Eqs.~\eqref{NRHD_eB},\eqref{GHD_eB}, \eqref{URHD_eB} and $\mu \neq 0$ actual estimation from Eq.~(\ref{int_four}), where hole contributions are added to generate final graph in Fig.~(\ref{fig:eta_hall}).
-Results of GHD system shows that the maximum Hall viscosity strength or $80\%$ reduction of perpendicular viscosity component can be achieved only using a very accessible field strength $10^{-2}-10^{-1}$ Tesla, which can be experimentally realized by measuring the geometrical changes in the parabolic pattern of velocity profile.\\ Results of URHD system indicates that quark matter, produced in peripheral HIC experiments, where $eB=1-20 m_{\pi}^2$\cite{Tuchin:2011jw} is expected to be produced, can reach towards highest Hall viscosity and $80\%$ reduction of perpendicular viscosity.\\ Our results can be applicable for more detailed phenomenological studies of QGP viscosity at finite magnetic field as done by earlier Refs.\cite{Tuchin:2011jw,Ghosh:2018cxb,Mohanty:2018eja,Dey:2019vkn,Dash:2020vxk, Dey:2019axu,Ghosh:2020wqx,HUANG20113075,pitaevskii2017course,PhysRevD.90.066006,PhysRevD.94.054020}.
-For GHD case also, one can relate it with experimental results obtained by Ref.\cite{berdyugin2019measuring} after transforming the calculation in 2D geometry.
+Results of the GHD system show that the maximum Hall viscosity strength or $80\%$ reduction of perpendicular viscosity component can be achieved only using a very accessible field strength $10^{-2}-10^{-1}$ Tesla, which can be experimentally realized by measuring the geometrical changes in the parabolic pattern of velocity profile.
+Results of the URHD system indicate that the quark matter, produced in peripheral HIC experiments, where $eB=1-20 m_{\pi}^2$~\cite{Tuchin:2011jw} is expected to be produced, can reach the highest Hall viscosity and $80\%$ reduction of perpendicular viscosity.\\ Our results can be applicable for more detailed phenomenological studies of QGP viscosity at finite magnetic field as done by earlier Refs.~\cite{Tuchin:2011jw,Ghosh:2018cxb,Mohanty:2018eja,Dey:2019vkn,Dash:2020vxk, Dey:2019axu,Ghosh:2020wqx,HUANG20113075,pitaevskii2017course,PhysRevD.90.066006,PhysRevD.94.054020}.
+For the GHD case also, one can relate it with experimental results obtained by Ref.~\cite{11doi:10.1126/science.aau0685} after transforming the calculation to 2D geometry.